Rustring/ObsidianMenu/README.md

 ## ATENSION!!

-This is **NOT** meant to rival GD Mega Overlay. it is just a **FUN** project for me to work on, Do **NOT** beg for updates or for this to sync with GDMO's updates, if you want GDMO support use maxnu's project, I will ""NOT"" fix GDMO's issues leave them to the GDMO devs to fix or say them to fix.
+This is **NOT** meant to rival GD Mega Overlay. it is just a **FUN** project for me to work on, Do **NOT** beg for updates or for this to sync with GDMO's updates, if you want GDMO support use maxnu's project, I will **NOT** fix GDMO's issues leave them to the GDMO devs to fix or say them to fix.

 ## Installation